 ~ Zucchini Bread (part of A Zest for Zucchini … Over 60 Gluten-Free Zucchini Dessert Recipes!)

-And now here’s Alyssa to tell you more about her Tropical Mango-Coconut Muffins recipe.
+And now here’s Alyssa to tell you more about her gluten-free Tropical Mango-Coconut Muffins recipe.

 My recipe today is one that I’m crazy about (and I think you will be too).
 Why?
 Because we’re going to the tropics, and as someone who lives in the Northeast, there is nowhere else I’d rather be at this moment.
-I’ve made you Tropical Mango-Coconut Muffins.
+I’ve made you these gluten-free Tropical Mango Coconut Muffins.
 Yum!

 These muffins are full of wonderful fruity flavors, but don’t have an overwhelming sweetness to them, which makes them a great breakfast treat.
 The texture is perfect; they’re moist and tender without being too cakey.
 And, the best part is that they’re actually quite healthy too.
 There’s almost no fat, very low amount of sugar (coconut sugar at that) and it’s made with healthy whole-grain flours.